ambiso/audiblemodem/README.md

 # Audible Modem

-Trying to create a modem that transmits information via sound.
+Trying to create a modem that transmits information via sound (much like [`minimodem`](https://github.com/kamalmostafa/minimodem)), but using a secret key to "hide" the message in noise using DSSS.

 ## Tech